How to Accumulate Wealth by Investing More Money into your 401kSubmitted by Mission Financial Planning on April 16th, 2020

 Even if you’re not a practice owner, an employee with a 401k can fund the difference themselves, if your 401k plan allows it – not many do.
 This would be a great strategy for anyone wanting to get more money saved for retirement, and is particularly attractive for someone in a lower tax bracket.

-These are just a few investment planning options, contact Mission Financial Planning and talk to certified financial planner, Sharon Weaver, or Jared Wood about the intricacies of how you can maximize the capacity of your 401k plan.
+These are just a few investment planning options, contact Mission Financial Planning to talk about the intricacies of how you can maximize the capacity of your 401k plan.